 Sample Unloading

-Similar to loading procedures, raise hood and unload the sample when the furnace has cooled down to below 40 °C in all three zones and the regulator is not reading “RUN”.
+Similar to loading procedures, when the furnace has cooled down to below 40 °C in all three zones and the regulator is not reading “RUN”, raise hood and unload the sample.

 Load and unload sample only while furnace is below 40 °C and not running (“HLD” mode or OFF), during which time fume hood sash may be raised.